EMDR Therapy in Austin and Online Across Texas

 Building Your Future

-• Post-traumatic growth goes beyond simply returning to the previous state before the trauma, it’s marked by shifts and transformations in mental, emotional, psychological, and spiritual growth, opening up new possibilities in life.
+• Post-traumatic growth goes beyond simply returning to the previous state before the trauma, it’s marked by shifts and transformations in mental, emotional, psychological, and spiritual growth, leading to a new quality of life.

 • After healing the past, many people find they are able to reconnect with their passions, zero in on new directions in life, and build relationships that feel stable and rewarding.

-• Empowering you to capture this natural momentum and helping you direct it toward your goals is one of my favorite parts of therapy.
+• Empowering you to capture these positive changes and helping you reach your goals is one of my favorite parts of therapy.

 Public Statements on EMDR